 Application and Lottery Process

 - If more students apply than can be accommodated (class sizes are set at 22), applicants will be drawn by lottery for admission.
-The lottery will be held on APRIL 14 at 6:00 PM (via Zoom - link to be emailed prior to the meeting).
+The lottery will be held on April 17.

-- Parents of students drawn at the lottery will be notified within two days of the lottery.
+- Parents of students drawn at the lottery will be notified within two days.

 The Watershed Charter School is a school of choice within the Fairbanks North Star Borough School District.
-A student enrolling at The Watershed School must be between the age of five and fourteen.
+A student enrolling at The Watershed School must be between the ages of five and fourteen.
 In order to be eligible to apply to attend kindergarten, children must be five years old on or before September 1.
 Children must be 6 years old on or before September 1 to attend first grade.
 A copy of the child's birth certificate is required for each pupil entering kindergarten or first grade.
 All new students must submit proof of immunization or a waiver before being admitted into the school.
 At least one parent, or legal guardian, must be a resident of the Fairbanks North Star Borough.

 Enrollment at The Watershed School is voluntary.
 As per AS 14.03.265 (b) the school shall strive to enroll all eligible students who submit a timely and accurate application.
 In the event of too many eligible applicants, a lottery will be held.
 The lottery will be held for enrollment for the following fall and will be conducted in accordance with district policy.
 The lottery determines the waiting list for the following school year.